snonux/foo.zone/gemfeed/2026-02-15-loadbars-resurrected-from-perl-to-go.md

 ## The AI rewrite experience

 This resurrection would not have been really possible without the help of AI.
 The rewrite was done with Claude Code CLI (Anthropic's coding agent) running Claude Opus 5.3.
 I pointed it at the Perl source,  and let it produce the Go equivalent.
 The process was surprisingly smooth -- the rewrite worked without any major issues.
-There were some minor bugs (such as network bars not showing up initially, and/or some pixel errors in the bars), but they were sorted by Claude by providing screenshots of the problems.
+There were some minor bugs (such as network bars not showing up initially, and/or some pixel errors in the bars), but they were sorted by Claude by providing screenshots of the problems!

 E-Mail your comments to `paul@nospam.buetow.org` :-)